-Present to the servicing dealer, the hard copy of the BOMBARDIER Warranty Registration card or proof of purchase received by the customer from the selling dealer at time of purchase.
+Present to the servicing dealer, the hard copy of the BOMBARDIER Warranty Registration card received by the customer from the selling dealer at time of purchase.

 4 - WARRANTY TRANSFER

 This warranty is transferable to subsequent owner(s) for remainder of warranty period from original date of sale.